WebucatorTraining/ssis-55321A/L07-making-packages-dynamic-StepByStep.md

      **@[$Project::ProjEmailToAddress]**.
         1. In the Send Mail Task Editor, click <code class="nocopy">Expressions</code> on the left side to change to the Expressions page.
-        2. Click the ellipsis (`…`) next to Expressions under Misc to open the Property Expressions Editor.
+        2. Click the ellipsis (<code class="nocopy">…</code>) next to Expressions under Misc to open the Property Expressions Editor.
         3. Select ToLine in the Property drop-down list, and then click the Ellipsis on that line to open the Expression Builder.